 Position and Placement

 The most common mistake while introducing houseplants is not experimenting enough with placements.
-For instance, introduce plants as centerpieces for islands or living rooms or even hanging plants by the ceiling.
+For instance, introduce plants as showpieces for islands or living rooms or even hanging plants by the ceiling.
 Larger plants can be placed on the floor.
-Medium to small-sized plants can go on the bookshelf, a side table or a tall rack in the living room.
-You can introduce smaller plants like succulents or cactuses on your desk, in the study.
+Medium to small-sized plants can go on the bookshelf, a Center table, a cent or a tall rack in the living room.
+You can introduce smaller plants like succulents or cactuses on your table, in the study.

 Grooming your Plant